Special Tribute: Click HERE to see the halftime ceremony which celebrated the retirement of Peruna VIII and the inauguration of Peruna IX!!

 Peruna IX (2011-present)

 Peruna IX "exchanged reins" with Peruna VIII during the halftime show at the SMU vs. Central Florida football game at SMU's Ford Stadium on Oct.
 15, 2011.
-Four-year-old Peruna IX has been groomed for the job since his selection as a colt.
+Peruna IX was groomed for the job since his selection as a colt.
 The rough-and-tumble stallion attended summer band practices to become adjusted to game noise and has been clocked galloping across the football field at a record pace.
-His first season was a success as he travelled to Birmingham to see the defeat of the Pitt Panthers in 2012 BBVA Compass Bowl (28-6).
-Sources say his feisty character and strong personality make him well suited for the strenuous job.
+His first season was a success as he traveled to Birmingham to see the defeat of the Pitt Panthers in 2012 BBVA Compass Bowl (28-6).
+Sources say his feisty character and strong personality make him well-suited for the strenuous job.
 He runs free at a secret location when not representing the Mustangs.

-For additional information or if you have questions regarding Peruna or the Peruna Hanlders, please contact Tiffany Fettinger at 214-768-1500.
+For additional information or if you have questions regarding Peruna or the Peruna Handlers, please contact Jimmy Ramey at 214-768-4562.